mediafly/extensions-documentation/interactives.md

 To address this, we recommend using [Hammer.js](http://eightmedia.github.io/hammer.js/), a mobile-focused touch gesture library.

 We have created a detailed example within Mediafly Interactives Tools and Examples that demonstrates this, [here](https://bitbucket.org/mediafly/mediafly-interactives-tools-and-examples/src/98dc1548d87fadeb15613896eb8335b2c772003e/examples/Swipe/app/?at=default).

+### Smoother scrolling
+By default, iOS scrolling in the UIWebView is exactly controlled by your finger.
+You can drag the web view down and up, but you cannot "throw" the page in a direction.
+Furthermore, if you have a lot of large images on the page, scrolling can become choppy.

+To alleviate this, consider implementing ```-webkit-overflow-scrolling: touch``` on your DOM nodes that handle scrolling.
+When set to touch, UIWebView uses native-style scrolling on your node.

 -----